paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/hardware/host.md

 {{% /notice %}}

 ** Affinity**
-Setting the affinity of the ecmc realtiem thread can often improve the performace.
+Setting the affinity of the ecmc realtime thread can often improve the performance.
 First check how many cores the controller has.
 {{% notice warning %}}
 At PSI, core 0 is always isolated, do not move any threads to core 0.
 {{% /notice %}}